MATLAB calls the destructor of a handle class when destroying

 A class can implement a method named

-by MATLAB when destroying an object.
+implicitly when destroying an object.
 In this case,

-like a normal method.
+like an ordinary method.

 For example, if the superclass implements a